ncedeno1122/2D-TRPG-Idea/Assets/Documents/ObsidianVault/11-4 TileSelectionState.md

 3. ActionPromptState
 	1. Helps the Player decide on their move and all that.
 This can probably be circumvented for AI somehow.
 4. Another state to transition back to 1?
 Probably not?

+### Resuming Work Overnight
+Oh yeah baby.
+In any case, I've moved forward with my architecture decision of using the TileSelectionStates and all that stuff.
+You can find the `TileSelectionManager` that maintains three states.
+This also has to take over the current duties of the `HandleSelectTile(Vector3Int tilePosition)` function in the `GridHelperScript`.
+Eventually, I will be able to decide the accessibility of all of the functions in that script to be used with the `TileSelectionManager`, but also have `GridHelperScript` focused mostly on helper functions related to pathfinding and getting areas of the main Grid.

+That said, the first state is mostly fleshed out.

+There are more things that need doing though:

+One problem is that there's a *lot* of buttons, and hooking  them up so that they return some int value representing their order seems like it can be done in an easier way to fulfill the `HandleInput(TurnAction ta)` function in the `ActionPromptScript`.
+This seems like it can be automated.